Searching for long-lived axion-like particles via displaced vertices at the HL-LHC: The theory framework

 where $\alpha = e^2/(4\pi)$ is the fine-structure constant with $e = g s_{W}$ being the QED coupling.
 The loop function $B_{2}$ is defined as

 where $\tau_{W}=4m_{W}^{2}/m_{a}^{2}$.
-The effective ALP-fermion coupling induced by the couplings of ALP to the electroweak gauge bosons at one loop is given by~\cite{Bauer:2017ris,Bauer:2020jbp}

-where $Q_{f}$ and $I_{3}^{f}$ represent the electric charge and the third component of weak isospin of the fermion $f$, respectively.
-In the above expression, only the logarithmically enhanced terms $\ln(\Lambda^2 / m_V^2)$ ($V=Z, W$) are included.
-We take the cutoff scale $\Lambda$ to be $4 \pi f_a$ in this paper.
-Contributions from subleading terms have been computed in Refs.~\cite{Bauer:2017ris,Bauer:2020jbp,Bonilla:2021ufe}, and their results indicate that these contributions are extremely small.
-Therefore, they are not considered in our numerical calculations.
 It should be noted that the ALP-gluon coupling can be generated via the effective ALP-fermion couplings.
 However, these effective ALP-fermion couplings are induced by the the couplings of ALP to the electroweak gauge bosons at one loop.
-Therefore, the ALP-gluon coupling indeed arises only at the two-loop level and is strongly suppressed.
-Thus, its contribution to the total ALP decay width is very small and can be safely neglected in this study.
+Therefore, the ALP-gluon coupling indeed arises only at two-loop level and is strongly suppressed.
+While this coupling is slightly altered by RGE running, its contribution to the total ALP decay width is very small and can be safely neglected in this study.

 From above discussions, we can see that the ALP can decay to electroweak gauge bosons~($WW$, $ZZ$, and $Z\gamma$) at tree level, whereas decays into photons and fermions only occur at the loop level.
 The corresponding decay widths are given by